-Pitkin, a Federalist, was the representative for Connecticut from 1817 to 1819.
+Pitkin was the representative for Connecticut and was a Federalist.
+He served from 1817 to 1819.

 From Dec 1805 to Mar 1819, Pitkin missed 250 of 1,571 roll call votes, which is 15.9%.
 This is on par with the median of 15.5% among the lifetime records of representatives serving in Mar 1819.
 The chart below reports missed votes over time.